chcko/chcko/README.rst

   school 1-n period 1-n teacher 1-n class 1-n student 1-n problem

-The first 5 are called a context or role.
+The first 5 are called a role.
 A user has more roles.
 You can have more **teacher=subject** roles.